-- Have the appropriate education/academic training or equivalent - Write and pass OACETT's Professional Practice Exam - Write a Technology Report (for Certified Engineering Technologist [C.E.T.] only) - Have minimum of two years related work experience, normally, one of these years must be in Canada - Be of good character, as verified by professional references

-• Complete the certification requirements within 3 or 6 years from date of file review depending on whether they have been assigned further academic competencies to complete email and occasionally through advertisements in immigrant newspapers.
+- Have the appropriate education/academic training or equivalent - Write and pass OACETT's Professional Practice Exam (PPE) - Write a Technology Report (for Certified Engineering Technologist [C.E.T.] only) - Have minimum of two years related work experience, normally, one of these years must be in Canada - Be of good character, as verified by professional references and declaration on application form - Complete the certification requirements within 3 or 6 years from date of file review depending on whether they have been assigned further academic competencies to complete - Be at least 18 years of age.

+Information is available through the following means: website, brochures, chapter outreach, via phone or email and information sessions.
 OACETT reviews its information annually for accuracy and readability.

-• Be at least 18 years of age.

-Information is available through the following means: website, brochures, chapter outreach, and via phone or c) explanation of how the requirements for registration are to be met, such as the number of years of schooling required for a degree to be deemed equivalent to an Ontario undergraduate degree, length and type of work experience, credit hours or program content
+c) explanation of how the requirements for registration are to be met, such as the number of years of schooling required for a degree to be deemed equivalent to an Ontario undergraduate degree, length and type of work experience, credit hours or program content

-A Certified Technician must be a graduate from a recognized 2-year post secondary engineering technician or applied science diploma program or equivalent.
+A Certified Technician must be a graduate from a recognized (Ontario) 2-year post secondary engineering technician or applied science diploma program or equivalent.

-A Certified Engineering Technologist or Applied Science Technologist must be a graduate from a recognized 3-year post secondary engineering or applied science technology program or equivalent.
+A Certified Engineering Technologist must be a graduate from a recognized (Ontario) 3-year post secondary engineering technologist or applied science diploma program or equivalent.